 Improperly manufactured or designed tires can cause serious injury or death.
 The most common and widespread defects include:

-- Tread or belt separation.
-This occurs when the thread of steel belted radial tires separates from the rest of the tire.
+Steel-belted radial tires use belts made from steel to reinforce the area under the tread.
+Tread or belt separation occurs when the thread of the steel belted radial tire separates from the rest of the tire.

-- Tire Aging.
-When a tire has been in service for too long and the tread is worn out, the tire is subject to various mechanisms of failure, including blow outs and tread separations.
+When a tire has been in service for too long and the tread is worn out, the tire is subject to various mechanisms of failure.
+This includes blow outs and tread separations.

-If you or a loved one has been injured as a result of a vehicle rollover accident as a result of defect tires please contact the experienced tire defect attorneys at Pope McGlamry.
-You may complete a free case evaluation or call us directly to discuss the specifics of your case.
+If you or a loved one has been injured as a result of a vehicle rollover accident as a result of defective tires, please contact the experienced tire defect attorneys at Pope McGlamry.
+Submit a free case evaluation online or call us directly to discuss the specifics of your case.